What the Hell Happened to Cuba Gooding Jr.?

 Daddy Day Camp and Norbit won Gooding his second Golden Raspberry Nomination.

-After that, Gooding made a stream of direct-to-video movies that would make Val Kilmer choke.
-The two even starred together in 2009′s Hardwired.
+For a while, Gooding continued in a stream of direct-to-video movies that would make Val Kilmer choke.
+The two even starred together in 2009’s Hardwired.
 Gooding made two direct-to-video films with Christian Slater; Lies & Illusions in 2009 and Sacrifice in 2011.

 In 2012, Gooding returned to the big screen for George Lucas’ take on the story of the Tuskegee Airmen, Red Tails.
 Gooding had already appeared in the HBO version of the story years earlier.
 But this time he was the star and it was a theatrical release.